kiteco/issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] If reporting an issue with Kite's editor plugin, include which editor you are using and the version, and any accompanying logs from your editor's console.

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear description of what the bug is.
+Include steps to reproduce the bug if necessary.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.